d2l-ai/d2l-en/chapter_computer-vision/object-detection-dataset.md

 # The Object Detection Dataset

 There are no small datasets, like MNIST or Fashion-MNIST, in the object detection field.
 In order to quickly test models, we are going to assemble a small dataset.
-First, we generate 1000 Pikachu images of different angles and sizes using an open source 3D Pikachu model.
-Then, we collect a series of background images and place a Pikachu image at a random position on each image.
+First, we generate 1000 banana images of different angles and sizes using an open source 3D banana model.
+Then, we collect a series of background images and place a banana image at a random position on each image.
 We use the [im2rec tool](https://github.com/apache/incubator-mxnet/blob/master/tools/im2rec.py) provided by MXNet to convert the images to binary RecordIO format[1].
 This format can reduce the storage overhead of the dataset on the disk and improve the reading efficiency.
 If you want to learn more about how to read images, refer to the documentation for the [GluonCV Toolkit](https://gluon-cv.mxnet.io/).

 ## Downloading the Dataset

-The Pikachu dataset in RecordIO format can be downloaded directly from the Internet.
+The banana detection dataset in RecordIO format can be downloaded directly from the Internet.

 ```{.python .input  n=1}
 %matplotlib inline